nicolassalomon96/nicolassalomon96/README.md

 <img src="https://img.shields.io/badge/CODE-80ffaa?style=for-the-badge&logo=github&logoColor=black">
 </a>
 </p>
-<p>Genetic Algorithm to train an autonomous vehicle, enabling it to learn and optimize its driving on a simulated track efficiently.</p>
+<p>Genetic Algorithm for training an autonomous vehicle, enabling it to learn and optimize its driving on a simulated track efficiently.</p>
 </div>

 </td>